Acerca de

 Week 4

+Love Gaelic programmes are designed and delivered exclusively by Ann Desseyn.
+Our responsibility and quality assurance apply only to teaching and activities delivered directly as part of a Love Gaelic programme.
+Learning or tuition undertaken independently with other teachers falls outside the scope of Love Gaelic programmes.
 If you register for events outwith the summer school, we do not take responsibility for your booking or any injury resulting from that activity.

 If you are interested in learning or speaking a specific dialect, you could also check out the other Gaelic learning providers on the other Hebridean islands.
 We can only advise on the protected dialect we use in our classroom and you will be expected to use ours only.
 Gaelic can differ in vocabulary use, pronunciation, gender of nouns and phrase use, depending on location.
 The important thing for learners is not to mix them up and respect the uniqueness of each dialect, in order to preserve its characteristics for future generations.